Rice Pilaf

 - Finally, add the stock and bring it to a boil.
 Once it comes to a boil, reduce the heat to an absolute simmer.

 - Cover and cook for 20 minutes.
-Turn the heat off and let rest for another 10 minutes.
-Tip - The rice will continue to cook in the residue heat making it light and fluffy.
+Turn the heat off and let it rest for another 10 minutes.

 - After 10 minutes, add the parsley or cilantro and fluff the rice with a fork.
 Garnish with more fresh herbs – parsley/cilantro.